singular-gpispace/framework/README.md

 export install_ROOT=/scratch/singular-gpispace
 ```

-Note that for future use you should add the exports to your .profile or alike of your shell, since they are required to run our framework.
+Note that, for future use, you should add the exports to your .profile file or alike of your shell, since the exports are required to run our framework.

 ## Installation of flint: